arnowelzel/lightbox-photoswipe/readme.txt

 More about the original version of PhotoSwipe see here: [http://photoswipe.com](http://photoswipe.com)

 The version of PhotoSwipe provided with this plugin comes with a number of modifications and extensions.
 See the FAQ for details.

+As of version 4.0.0 this plugin requires at least WordPress 5.0 and PHP 7.4.
+Issues caused by using outdated PHP versions will not be solved.
+In this case you have to upgrade your PHP version or ask your hoster to do so.
+Please note that WordPress itself also needs at least PHP 7.4 - see https://wordpress.org/about/requirements/.

 == Installation ==